Ubudu/IOS-SDK/README.md

 =======

 ### System and hardware requirements
-For beacons related features
+For beacons related features:
 - IOS 7.0 or higher for supporting iBeacon features / IOS 7.1 recommended
-- Iphone 4S/ Ipad 3rd generation or more recent
+- Iphone 4S / Ipad 3rd generation or more recent

-For Geofencing
+For geofencing:
 - IOS 6.X or higher
 - Iphone 4 or higher